Life on the Sweet Side

 Sweet Like Honey: Mead in Seattle Southside

 What's the buzz?
-It's honey wine, and it's made from scratch right here in Seattle Southside in our meaderies hub.
+It's honey wine, and it's made from scratch right here in Seattle Southside.

 When most people think about mead, they might picture people at a renaissance fair drinking out of silver tankards, or vikings sipping out of drinking horns.
-This ancient drink might not be familiar to you yet, but honey wine is all the rage in Seattle Southside, which is home to not one but three meaderies!
+This ancient drink might not be familiar to you yet, but honey wine is all the rage in Seattle Southside, which is home to the local favorite Oppegaard Meadery.

 A Brief History of Mead